Published June 2019

 From the cobblestone beaches on Campobello Island, along the lava spires of Grand Manan Island, across the rocky shoreline of the Fundy Footpath, to the sandy beaches along the Northumberland Strait, it is not hard to see that New Brunswick has a diverse coastline to explore.
-We may be biased but we feel the best way to explore this coastline is on foot.
+We feel the best way to explore this coastline is by taking a hike, but we may be biased.
 Now get your boots and let’s go on an adventure!

-To point you in the right direction, here are our top 10 recommendations for coastal hiking trails:
+To point you in the right direction, here are our top 10 recommendations (and one bonus trail) for coastal hiking trails:

 1. FUNDY FOOTPATH